Colossal Cave Adventure: Other media

 Two phrases from the game have gone on to have a lasting impact in programming and video games.
 "Xyzzy" is a magic word that teleports the player between two locations ("inside building" and the "debris room").
-It was added by Crowther at a request by his sister when play-testing the game to skip the early section of the game.
-As an in-joke tribute to Adventure, many later games and computer programs include a hidden "xyzzy" command, the results of which range from the humorous to the straightforward.
+It was added by Crowther in response to a request from his sister when play-testing the game to skip the early section of the game.
+As an in-joke tribute to Adventure, many later games and computer programs include a hidden "xyzzy" command, the results of which range from the straightforward to the humorous.
 Crowther stated that for its purpose in the game, "magic words should look queer, and yet somehow be pronounceable", leading him to select "xyzzy".
 Additionally, in the game there is a maze created by Crowther where each of ten room descriptions was exactly the same: "YOU ARE IN A MAZE OF TWISTY LITTLE PASSAGES, ALL ALIKE."
 The layout of this "all alike" maze was fixed, so the player would have to figure out how to map the maze.
 The phrase "you are in a maze of twisty little passages, all alike" has become memorialized and popularized in the hacker culture, where "passages" may be replaced with a different word, as the situation warrants.
 This phrase came to signify a situation when whatever action is taken does not change the result.

 Colossal Cave Adventure has continued to be referenced by media for decades since.
 The 2003 book on the history of interactive fiction Twisty Little Passages was named after the "all alike" maze, and the 2010 documentary on the history of text adventure games Get Lamp is named for the command to get one of the first objects the player encounters and must carry to solve the game.
 The 2013 game Kentucky Route Zero's third act draws direct inspiration from the game, showing a computer simulation set up inside of a cave, which is itself depicting a massive cave system.
 The game is also a key plot point in an episode of the 2014 TV series Halt and Catch Fire, a period drama taking place in the early days of the personal computing revolution.
 In it, the chief software designer uses the game as a competency test to determine which programmers will remain on the team.
 As a tie-in, a fully playable version of the game augmented with player hints and artwork revealed when certain locations are visited was made available on the show's official website.